Champions League Final Stadiums Overview

 The Estadio da Luz hosted the 2019/2020 Champions League final between Bayern Munich and PSG, and also the 2013/14 final between Atletico Madrid and Real Madrid.

 The stadium itself is pretty well equipped for an event of this magnitude too, which is probably why it has been picked twice.
-Having been built in 2003 for a grand total of €162 million, it’s an excellent purpose-built venue that supports almost 65,000 spectators at full capacity.
+Having been built in 2003 for a total of €162 million, it’s an excellent purpose-built venue that supports almost 65,000 spectators at full capacity.

 The two finals that this stadium hosted in the last 10 years have been quite different.
 In the 2013/2014 final, Real Madrid destroyed Atletico Madrid by 4-1, even though the game went to extra-time.
 This was a game full of intensity, and it was played in front of around 61,000 fans.